 - Further information

 Article types include original qualitative and quantitative empirical work as well as theoretical and conceptual work which add to the understanding of management across cultures.
-The Journal also promotes an understanding of the role of culture which is able to guide both theory and practice.
+The Journal also promotes an understanding of the nature and role of culture which is able to guide both theory and practice.
+Although the Journal does not specify particular categories of articles that may be submitted, the following suggestive types are encouraged along with an article length normally of between 7500 and 10000 words.
+All articles should demonstrate a significant contribution to cross-cultural management scholarship.

 International Journal of Cross Cultural Management operates a strictly anonymous peer review process in which the reviewer’s name is withheld from the author and, the author’s name from the reviewer.
 Each manuscript is reviewed by at least two referees.
 All manuscripts are reviewed as rapidly as possible, and an editorial decision is generally reached within (eg) 4-6 weeks of submission.